animafps/teres/README.md

 ### Config

-When first run it creates a config file in your home folder. `C:/users/user/teres-config.yml` for example which allows you to change the settings for the interpolation and enconding processes
+When first run it creates a config file in the .config/teres folder. `C:/users/user/.config/teres/config.yml` for example which allows you to change the settings for the interpolation and enconding processes

 #### blur